Students graduate with University Honors upon satisfaction of the following requirements:

 - Submit the Honors distinction verification form by the end of the 7th week of the quarter in which they intend to graduate

-- If the distinction program includes a culminating research thesis, capstone, or recital, students will also do the following:
+- If the distinction program includes a culminating research thesis, capstone, or recital, students are also expected to:

 - Present their project in the annual Undergraduate Research Showcase